code-with-amitk/Code-examples/System-Design/Concepts/Containers/Kubernets/Helm-Chart/README.md

 <a name=what></a>
 ## Helm Chart
 - This is collection of yaml files/[jinja templates](/Languages/Templating_Language/Jinja2) used to install/upgrade service in [kubernets cluster](..).
+- When a chart is installed, Helm generates Kubernetes objects based on the templates and deploys them to the cluster
 - Format of helm chart
 ```c
 mychart